aupc2061/SkyRoute/README.md

 - **Real-time Flight Tracking**: Monitor flight status, delays, and gate changes in real-time
 - **Interactive Flight Search**: Advanced search functionality with filters for dates, destinations, and prices
 - **Dynamic Pricing**: Automated price adjustments based on demand and seasonality
+- **Web Check-in**: Allows users to check in online up to 2 days before their flight

 ### Booking System
 - **Multi-city Booking**: Support for complex itineraries with multiple stops
 - **Flexible Booking Management**: Easy modification and cancellation of bookings